-An Entrepreneurial City challenges the status quo on how projects are developed and delivered, integrating an experimental spirit to take calculated risks while exploring innovative possibilities to bring the best and brightest ideas, projects, and collaboration to Denver.
+Denver Smart City challenges the status quo on how projects are developed and delivered, integrating an experimental spirit to take calculated risks while exploring possibilities to bring the best and brightest ideas, projects, and collaboration to Denver.
 We have embraced a unique opportunity to install, understand, and evaluate several smart technologies in special "living labs" around the city.

 Living Labs are where the city tests innovative ideas and works to more fully understand capabilities and limitations prior to large-scale deployments.
-A sample of our current focus areas include:
+We are currently focusing on:

 Traffic Signal Activation for Bicyclists - To improve bicyclist safety, we are exploring technology that will enable cyclists to trigger a traffic signal when they are approaching an intersection.
 This technology and the data that is gathered will not only provide more awareness of people biking, but will also allow bicyclists to have an easier trip along designated routes.

 Safe & Accessible Transportation for Low Income Residents: One struggle faced by low income residents is finding reliable, efficient, and affordable transportation to navigate the city.
 Our Living Lap will connect services to the Office of the Housing and Opportunities for People Everywhere (HOPE), which will collect vehicle volumes, as well as bicyclist and pedestrian counts, to identify commute patterns.
 This data will ensure that appropriate multi-modal solutions are deployed to provide a safe environment and access to city services.